PLEASE NOTE: Penryn Surgery is closed from 1-3pm on the first Friday of every month for staff training.

 You can also pick up the HC1 form for the Low Income Scheme from the surgery

 Please let us know as soon as possible about a change of address.
 The easiest way is to do this is online.
-Go to the change of address page.

 You may find the contraception, counselling and travel pages of this website helpful.